albertonaperijr/myproject-s/README.md

-# serbisyo
+# myproject-s
-Layout sample for Serbisyo.com
+Layout sample for myproject-s